Frangidha/AS-blog/README.md

 first time somebody clicks a post it will be registered the second one won't until after 5 days and not a maximum of 5 per IP address

+---

+### Description

+Ensure people get an email when I new post get's approved

+### Steps

+1. post in Draft
+2. Change status to Publisched
+3. Check your Email

+### Expected

+an email should be received. with the abstract and title of the new post with a link to the website.

+### Actual

+an email should be received. with the abstract and title of the new post with a link to the website.

 ## Navigation Links

 Testing was performed to ensure all navigation links on the respective pages navigated to the correct pages as per the design.
 This was done by clicking on the navigation links on each page.